logaretm/vee-validate/docs/content/tutorials/basics.md

 </script>
 ```

-If you try the form now, it validates and renders error messages while preventing submitting the form while invalid.
+If you try the form now without entering anything you will see the required error message appear.
+Try filling anything that's not an email and notice the invalid email message appearing instead.

+Now you have successfully created a simple form and implemented validation and submission.

 You can checkout the finished code in action: